Raptacon/Robot-2022/.github/ISSUE_TEMPLATE/bug_report.md

 - What version of Python are you using?
 Which OS?

-- What tag/branch/release of Robot code are you using?---
+- What tag/branch/release of Robot code are you using?